 Toggle: English / Spanish

-Apolipoprotein CII (apoCII) is a protein found in large fat particles absorbed from the gastrointestinal tract.
-It is also found in very low density lipoprotein (VLDL), which is made up of mostly triglycerides.
+Apolipoprotein CII (apoCII) is a protein found in large fat particles that the gastrointestinal tract absorbs.
+It is also found in very low density lipoprotein (VLDL), which is made up of mostly triglycerides (a type of fat in your blood).

 This article discusses the test used to check for apoCII in a sample of your blood.